-A number of freely available tools, some of which are installed by default in Windows, can be used to create an initial security configuration baseline for domain controllers that can subsequently be enforced by GPOs.
+Tools can be used to create an initial security configuration baseline for domain controllers that can later be enforced by GPOs.
 These tools are described in Administer security policy settings section of Microsoft operating systems documentation.

-Group Policy Objects that link to all domain controllers OUs in a forest should be configured to allow RDP connections only from authorized users and systems (for example, jump servers).
-This can be achieved through a combination of user rights settings and WFAS configuration and should be implemented in GPOs so that the policy is consistently applied.
-If it is bypassed, the next Group Policy refresh returns the system to its proper configuration.
+Group Policy Objects that link to all domain controllers OUs in a forest should be configured to allow RDP connections only from authorized users and systems like jump servers.
+Control can be achieved through a combination of user rights settings and WFAS configuration implemented with GPOs so that the policy is consistently applied.
+If policy is bypassed, the next Group Policy refresh returns the system to its proper configuration.

 Patch and Configuration Management for Domain Controllers

 Although it may seem counterintuitive, you should consider patching domain controllers and other critical infrastructure components separately from your general Windows infrastructure.
 If you use enterprise configuration management software for all computers in your infrastructure, compromise of the systems management software can be used to compromise or destroy all infrastructure components managed by that software.
 By separating patch and systems management for domain controllers from the general population, you can reduce the amount of software installed on domain controllers, in addition to tightly controlling their management.

 One of the checks that is performed as part of an Active Directory Security Assessment is the use and configuration of Internet Explorer on domain controllers.
 No web browser should be used on domain controllers.
 An analysis of thousands of domain controllers has revealed numerous cases where privileged users used Internet Explorer to browse the organization's intranet or the Internet.